marviigrey/GitOps-ArgoCD/README.md

        - mv kubeseal /usr/local/bin
        - kubeseal --version

 Once we have the kubeseal installed, we move further to test the kubeseal with a dummy secret. what the kubeseal will do when it discovered the secret is that it will encrypt it then store it.
+We also need to pass in the kubeseal controller which runs in the kube-system namespace.
+To do this:
+        kubectl -n kube-system get secrets sealed-secrets-keymnnmz -o json | jq .data'."tls.crt"' -r | base64 -d > sealed-secret.crt

+The kubeseal controller helps to encrypt all secrets which lets us push them to public repos.
+We can also store secrets or encrypt secrets using the Hashicorp vault.
+HashiCorp Vault is a tool designed for managing secrets and protecting sensitive data within a modern data center or cloud environment